-The famous Ancient Thracian golden breastplate from the 5th century BC was found in 2001 in an Ancient Thracian King’s burial mound (tumulus), part of a necropolis, near the town of Chernozem, Kaloyanovo Municipality, Plovdiv District, in Southern Bulgaria.
+The famous Ancient Thracian golden breastplate, one of Bulgaria’s numerous top archaeological treasures, from the 5th century BC was found in 2001 in an Ancient Thracian King’s burial mound (tumulus), part of a necropolis, near the town of Chernozem, Kaloyanovo Municipality, Plovdiv District, in Southern Bulgaria.
 Photo: Plovdiv Museum of Archaeology

 A “mega-exhibition" featuring a total of thirteen of Bulgaria’s top archaeological treasures is going to be organized by the Museum of Archaeology in the southern Bulgarian city of Plovdiv.

-The precise dates of the mega–exhibit have not been set yet but the preparation for it will start officially in January 2016, Assoc.
+The precise dates of the mega–exhibition of Bulgaria’s archaeological treasures have not been set yet but the preparation for it will start officially in January 2016, Assoc.
 Prof. Dr. Kostadin Kisyov, Director of the Plovdiv Museum of Archaeology, has announced, as cited by the Cross news agency.

 He has confirmed that the top archaeological treasures that will be shown with their originals include the Panagyurishte Gold Treasure, the Rogozen Treasure (gold and silver), and the Valchitran Gold Treasure, all of which are from the time of Ancient Thrace, as well as the prehistoric Varna Gold Treasure, also known as the oldest gold in the world, which is from the Varna Chalcolithic Necropolis.

-In addition, archaeological artifacts from the medieval Bulgarian Empire and the Bulgarian National Revival Period (18th-19th century) will also be included in the exhibition.
+In addition, archaeological treasures and artifacts from the medieval Bulgarian Empire and the Bulgarian National Revival Period (18th-19th century) will also be included in the exhibition.

 “We are starting with the preparation of the mega-exhibition in the first days of 2016; it is going to take a lot of time," Kisyov is quoted as saying.